haydensprinkle/100DaysOfCode/README.md

     -Touched up on my C++ skills and messed around with getting the hang of pointers -Looked into adopting TypeScript into my workflow

+Day 35 (02/04/2021)

+    -Unsuccessfully tried to get autocomplete up and running on my COVID data app -Worked through some basic tutorials on node.js